Originate/exosphere/documentation/commands/configure.md

  It is also how `exo deploy` interpolates secret variables into Terraform files during deployment (see (documentation/commands/deploy.md)).

 #### use with `exo deploy`
- To create a secret to be used in deployment, first define its name under `environment/secrets` of a service's `service.yml` file:
+ To create a secret to be used in deployment, first define its name under `remote.environments.#{remote-environment-id}.secrets` of a service's `service.yml` file:

 ```
-environment:
-  default:
-  development:
-  production:
+remote:
+  environments:
+    <remote-environment-id>:
       secrets:
         - MONGODB_USER
         - MONGODB_PW
 ```

-Second, create/manage secrets using the subcommands described above.
+Second, manage secrets using the subcommands described above.
 Secrets are stored on S3 in the format: `secret_key = secret_value`.
- `secret_key` must match the corresponding secret name listed under `environment/secrets` in `service.yml`.
+ `secret_key` must match the corresponding secret name listed under the corresponding `secrets` block in `service.yml`.
 The value of `secret_value` is the string that Terraform injects into the service during deployment.